ARM-software/arm-trusted-firmware/docs/firmware-design.md

     [SMCCC] provides for such SMCs with the Trusted OS Call and Trusted Application Call OEN ranges.

-    The interface between the EL3 Runtime Firmware and the Secure-EL1 Payload is not defined by the [SMCCC] or any other standard.
+    The interface between the EL3 Runtime Software and the Secure-EL1 Payload is not defined by the [SMCCC] or any other standard.
 As a result, each Secure-EL1 Payload requires a specific Secure Monitor that runs as a runtime service - within ARM Trusted Firmware this service is referred to as the